gp-rank13/gp-hud/README.md

 **Example 1**

-Add this as a _Gig Script_ in order to automatically display the Variation name in the upper-right corner.
+Add this as a _Gig Script_ in order to automatically display the Variation name in the center of the screen.
 ```
 Var
     FontSize : Integer = 80 // Set default font size
     Duration : Integer = 1500 // Set default duration to display the window (1.5 seconds)
     HUD_Size : Integer Array = [450,150] // Set default width and height

-// Function to display the variation name in the HUD in the upper-right corner
+// Function to display the variation name in the HUD in the center of the screen
 Function DisplayVariationName()
     GPHUD_SetFontSize(FontSize)
     GPHUD_SetDuration(Duration)
-    GPHUD_SetNamedPositionAndSize("TopRight", HUD_Size[0], HUD_Size[1])
+    GPHUD_SetNamedPositionAndSize("Center", HUD_Size[0], HUD_Size[1])
     GPHUD_DisplayText(GetVariationName(GetCurrentVariation()))
 End